allegroai/clearml-docs/docs/clearml_agent/clearml_agent_ref.md

 ## execute

-Use the `execute` command to have an agent execute specific tasks directly without listening to a queue.
+Use the `execute` command to set an agent to build and execute specific tasks directly without listening to a queue.

 ```bash